mattjenks/laptop/README.md

 Credits
 -------

-The 18F laptop script is based on and inspired by [thoughtbot's laptop](https://github.com/thoughtbot/laptop) script.
+My script is based on the awesome [18F laptop script](https://github.com/18F/laptop).
+Which itself is based on and inspired by
+[thoughtbot's laptop](https://github.com/thoughtbot/laptop) script.

 ### Public domain